verlok/verlok.github.io/_posts/2019-03-01-lazy-load-responsive-images-in-2019-srcset-sizes-more.md

 &rarr; [Take a look at the results](http://verlok.github.io/lazyload/demos/picture_media.html) &larr;

 Here's the code you're gonna need in this case.
-In order to have immediately loaded images, just use the plain `src` and `srcset` attributes, with no `data-` prefix.
+In order to have immediately loaded images, just use the plain `src` and `srcset` attributes, without `data-` prefix.

 ```html
 <picture>